-The rapper’s complaint hits on one of the worst drawbacks of being vegetarian or vegan: when you’re planning a night out with friends, it can be hard to find restaurants that cater to your diet.
+The rapper’s complaint hits on one of the worst drawbacks of being vegetarian or vegan.
+When you’re planning a night out, it can be hard to find vegan or vegetarian restaurants that cater to your diet.

 But there are some exceptions.
 First, Chicago and Dallas—known for meat-centric regional cuisines like brats and barbecue—rank 3rd and 4th in population size, but 6th and 14th in number of vegetarian restaurants.
-Conversely, notably liberal cities like San Francisco, Seattle, Portland, and Austin, which don’t break the top 15 in terms of size, all fall in the top ten when it comes to vegetarian options.
+Conversely, notably liberal cities like San Francisco, Seattle, Portland, and Austin, which don’t break the top 15 regarding size, all fall in the top ten when it comes to vegetarian options.

 But how many diners share these options?
 Having hundreds of vegetarian restaurants to choose from could be great, but not if you’re competing with millions to snag a table.